-HISTORICAL COST FINANCIAL ST ATEMENTS CURRENT COST FINANCIAL STATEMENTS 1 STATEMENT OF COMPREHENSI VE INCOME STATEMEN IT OF FINANCIAL POSITION STATEMENT OF FINANCIAL POSITION STATEMENT OF COMPREHENSIVE POSITION All items in the statement of com income are expressed in terms of unit current at the end of the rep Therefore all amounts need to be applying the change in the genera from the dates when the items of expenses were initially recorded i statements. the measuring orting period. restated by Il price index income and Statement of financial position amounts not already expressed in terms of the measuring unit current at the end of the reporting period are restated by applying a general price index.
+HISTORICAL COST FINANCIAL ST ATEMENTS CURRENT COST FINANCIAL STATEMENTS STATEMENT OF COMPREHENSI VE INCOME STATEMENT OF FINANCIAL POSITION STATEMENT OF FINANCIAL POSITION STATEMENT OF COMPREHENSIVE POSITION All items in the statement of com income are expressed in terms of unit current at the end of the rep. Therefore all amounts need to be applying the change in the genera from the dates when the items of expenses were initially recorded i statements. the measuring orting period. restated by Il price index income and Statement of financial position amounts not already expressed in terms of the measuring unit current at the end of the reporting period are restated by applying a general price index.
 Items at current cost are not restated because they are already expressed in the unit of measurement current at the end of the reporting period.
 All amounts are restated into the measuring unit current at the end of the reporting period by applying a general price index.
-COMPARATIVES AND STAT FEMENT OF CASH FLOWS Assets and liabilities linked by agreement to changes in prices because they a All other assets and liabilities are non-monetary.
+COMPARATIVES AND STA FEMENT OF CASH FLOWS Assets and liabilities linked by agreement to changes in prices because they ar All other assets and liabilities are non-monetary.
 Some non- All items in the statement of cash flows are expresend of the reporting period.
-Corresponding figures either a historical cost approach or a current cost a index. for the previous reporting period, whether based of are adjusted in accordance with the agreement in order to monetary unit o current at the amounts current at the end of xpressed in terms of the nonetary unit current at the amounts current at the end of ECONOMIES CEASING TO BE HYPERINFLATIONARY ascertain the amount outstanding at the end of the reporting period. t the end of the net realisable value and market When an economy ceases to be hyperinflationary a presentation of financial statements prepared in ac expressed in the measuring unit current at the end the carrying amounts in its subsequent financial sta cordance with IAS 29, it treats the amounts of the previous reporting period as the basis for
+Corresponding figures either a historical cost approach or a current cost a index. for the previous reporting period, whether based on are adjusted in accordance with the agreement in order to expressed in ter monetary unit o urrent at the monetary items are carried at amounts current at the end of ECONOMIES CEASING TO BE HYPERINFLATIONARY ascertain the amount outstanding at the end of the reporting period. net realisable value and market value, so they are not restated.
+All other non-monetary assets When an economy ceases to be hyperinflationary a presentation of financial statements prepared in a expressed in the measuring unit current at the end the carrying amounts in its subsequent financial sta ccordance with IAS 29, it treats the amounts I of the previous reporting period as the basis for